Love Island USA: Love Island Games (2023–present)

 A spin-off, Love Island Games, premiered on Peacock in November 2023.
 Following the conclusion of the sixth season of the American version, it was announced in August 2024 that the series had been renewed for a second season.
+On May 11, 2026, it was announced that the series would return for a third season.

 Love Island USA: Aftersun (2024–present)

-In June 2024 it was confirmed that a new spin-off show, Love Island: Aftersun, would air during the sixth season.
+In June 2024, it was confirmed that a new spin-off show, Love Island: Aftersun, would air during the sixth season.

-It airs live on Saturday and is hosted by former Love Island UK contestant Maura Higgins.
-It also includes celebrity guests and former Islanders from Love Island USA and international seasons.
-It was reported that Love Island Australia host Sophie Monk would replace Higgins as host for season 7, though Higgins returned as host for the last episode.
+It airs live on Saturday and includes celebrity guests and former Islanders from Love Island USA and international seasons.
+The programme was originally hosted by former Love Island UK contestant Maura Higgins.
+It was reported that Love Island Australia host Sophie Monk would fill in for Higgins as host for season 7, though Higgins returned as host for the last episode.
 Eyal Booker took over for Monk as guest host for one episode.
+On May 11, 2026, it was announced that Summer House star Ciara Miller and influencer and advice columnist Tefi Pessoa would co-host Aftersun for season eight.

-Love Island: Beyond the Villa (2025)
+Love Island: Beyond the Villa (2025–present)

 In April 2025, it was announced that Peacock greenlit a new spinoff consisting of the season 6 islanders.
-The show to premiered on July 13, 2025 and followed the islanders as they chase their dreams, explore new relationships, and face the realities of fame, without the villa walls.
+The show premiered on July 13, 2025 and followed the islanders as they chase their dreams, explore new relationships, and face the realities of fame, without the villa walls.
 The cast included JaNa Craig, Aaron Evans, Miguel Harichi, Leah Kateb, Kaylor Martin, Connor Newsum, Serena Page, Kenny Rodriguez, Olivia Walker, and Kendall Washington.
 Other former islanders made appearances as well.

 In November 2025, the show was renewed for a second season featuring season 7 islanders.
 The cast included Amaya Espinal, Andreina Santos-Marte, Belle-A Walker, Bryan Arenales, Chris Seeley, Clarke Carraway, Coco Watson, Gracyn Blackmore, Hannah Fields, Iris Kendall, Jeremiah Brown, Pepe Garcia-Gonzalez, Taylor Williams, and TJ Palma.